ducthinh17/BattleShip-Viking-Version/README.md

 The game ends when one player destroys all of the opponent's ships.

 ### Controls:
-Left click to choose the mode, place the boat and attack the enemy
+Left click to choose the mode, place the boat and attack the enemy.

 ### Damage